Chester A. Arthur: History, Biography, and Presidency

-Chester Alan Arthur was the 21st U.S. President, served from 1881 to 1885 following President Garfield’s assassination.
+Chester A. Arthur was the 21st U.S. President, served from 1881 to 1885 following President Garfield’s assassination.
 Known for his advocacy of civil service reform, Arthur signed the Pendleton Civil Service Act.
 He also modernized the U.S. Navy and worked to reduce corruption in the federal government.

 Date of Birth : 5th October 1829